 File Recovery compares every calculated file hash against the database.
 If a file hash matches with a hash in either white or black list, there will be a special mark to the left of the file hash value.

 File Recovery possesses advanced search capabilities helping to quickly find files you need.
 The search file mask includes wildcards as well as regular expressions.
 Search results are filtered by various conditions/filters that can be easily combined:

-Each of these can be specified many times with different values and operation (more/less than, equals, between, etc.)
+Each of these can be specified many times with different values and operations (more/less than, equals, between, etc.)